pned/storybook_react_test/README.md

 * `npm install`
 * `npm run storybook`

-Please commit on a new branch a make a pull request.
+Please commit on a new branch and make a pull request.
-Add you css style in `./stories/assets/scss/dom-tom.scss` and the new components in `./stories/src/mobile/components/`
+Create several components and call then in `./stories/assets/scss/dom-tom.js`, add your css style in `./stories/assets/scss/dom-tom.scss` and the new components in `./stories/src/mobile/components/`

 ### Expected render